Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Introduction

 \begin{remark} For complex Shimura varieties, the special subvarieties are exactly the weakly special subvarieties such that the translation component is by a special point.
-In particular, by combining the Ax-Lindemann theorem with a transcendence characterization of special points due to Cohen \cite{cohen:transcendence} and Shiga and Wolfart \cite{shiga-wolfart:transcendence} (see \Iref{theorem.complex-av-transcendence} and surrounding discussion), in the abelian type case one finds that the $\overline{\mbb{Q}}$-bialgebraic subvarieties are precisely the special subvarieties.
-This characterization of the $\overline{\mbb{Q}}$-bialgebraic subvarieties is a result of Ullmo-Yafaev \cite{ullmo-yafaev:characterization} predating the Ax-Lindemann theorem in that setting; instead, they used the theorem of Deligne-Andr\'{e} to show that every $\mbb{C}$-bialgebraic subvariety is weakly special, then invoked the result of Cohen and Shiga-Wolfart. \end{remark}
+In particular, by combining the Ax-Lindemann theorem with a transcendence characterization of special points due to Cohen \cite{cohen:transcendence} and Shiga and Wolfart \cite{shiga-wolfart:transcendence} (see \Iref{theorem.complex-av-transcendence} and surrounding discussion), in the abelian type case one finds that the $\overline{\mbb{Q}}$-bi-algebraic subvarieties are precisely the special subvarieties.
+This characterization of the $\overline{\mbb{Q}}$-bi-algebraic subvarieties is a result of Ullmo-Yafaev \cite{ullmo-yafaev:characterization} predating the Ax-Lindemann theorem in that setting; instead, they used the theorem of Deligne-Andr\'{e} to show that every $\mbb{C}$-bi-algebraic subvariety is weakly special, then invoked the result of Cohen and Shiga-Wolfart. \end{remark}

 \begin{remark} The complex Ax-Lindemann theorem is known for all admissible variations of Hodge structures \cite{bakker-tsimerman:ax-schanuel} (and even mixed Hodge structures \cite{klingler-gao:ax-schanuel-mixed}) over smooth quasi-projective varieties.
-However, the analogy between these results and \cref{main.ax-lindemann} is not as strong outside of the minuscule case --- the issue is that, for a variation of $p$-adic Hodge structure (see below) over a smooth connected rigid analytic variety, the de Rham lattice period map on a connected trivializing cover will never have open image outside of the local Shimura case.
+However, the analogy between these results and \cref{main.ax-lindemann}/\cref{theorem.ax-lindemann-general} is not as strong outside of the minuscule case --- the issue is that, for a variation of $p$-adic Hodge structures (see Sections \ref{ss.intro-relative-theory} and \ref{ss.vpahs}) over a smooth connected rigid analytic variety over a $p$-adic field, the de Rham lattice period map on a connected trivializing cover will never have open image outside of the local Shimura case.
 This breaks the step in our argument where we flip between the Hodge and Hodge-Tate period maps, so we only get a ``sideways" Ax-Lindemann (cf. \cref{main.hodge-tate-image}). \end{remark}

 \begin{question} By the discussion above, we should view \cref{main.ax-lindemann} as a local, $p$-adic $\overline{L}$-bi-analytic Ax-Lindemann theorem.
 Is there a $C$-bi-analytic version? \end{question}